 Fast forward to more recent times.
 In India, 95% of all marriages are arraigned marriages, meant to unite 2 families (Source).
 Plus there’s the The Child Marriage Restraint Act of 1929-1978, which states that “the legal age for marriage is 18 for females, and 21 for males,with most females being married by 24 and most males being married by their late twenties (McDonald).
 However, many children, age 15 and 16 are married within a cultural context, with these marriages being neither void or voidable under Hindu or Muslim religious law, as long as the marriage is not consummated until the legal age of 18 for females and 21 for males.”
 This makes India home to the largest number of child brides in the world (Source).

 Let’s stop here for a moment so I can give an opinion on this culture and this practice.
 I’m largely against it.
-I mean, I don’t care for marriage in general because I don’t view it as some sacred thing that two people are in love have to do to prove to themselves and to the world they are in love with each other.
+I mean, I don’t care for marriage in general because I don’t view it as some sacred thing that two people are in love have to do in order to prove to themselves and to the world they are in love with each other.
 Both largely by practice and by philosophy, I don’t see much of a reason to view marriage as sacred.
 In the 40s, in America, some corporation convinced everyone that buying an expensive as fuck ring was mandatory in order to get married.

 Commercialism, consumerism, corporate takeover, fucking up marriage and Christmas since as long as you can remember.
 But that’s just the tip of the iceberg.
 Also in America, marriage entitles the couple to tax benefits, plus having one party potentially getting away with the richer-half’s wealth through divorce if that happens.
 It all just boils down to money money money.
 Seems to me it would be less complicated if they just decided to express their love for each other by living together, and that’s it.
 Saves you a lot of money, paperwork, and makes the potential breakup less of a pain in the ass.

 As for India’s whole marriage thing, all the more reason to view marriage as bullshit, and another way to fuck up your kid’s life assuming nothing else fucks the kid(‘s life up).
 Marriage there has purposes that can be monetary (marry into a rich family so the poor family can do well for themselves), has parents dictate who you should be with for the rest of your life (now there’s a form of dictatorship to rebel against, especially if the family doesn’t care that much about what’s good for you vs. what’s good for them).
 And the whole continuing the family tree, enhancing the family lineage.
 What a load of horseshit.
 Since when should one’s lineage/past dictate how they should be today?
 No one should be that fucking judgemental.
 Plus the whole endogamy thing; there might be some merit to that, but the cons outweigh the pros.
-Nevermind that the girls likely won’t get much of an education do to this practice, considering they’re taken out of schools in order to be a housewife (Source).
+Nevermind that the girls likely won’t get much of an education due to this practice, considering they’re taken out of schools in order to be a housewife (Source).

 Child marriage is bullshit because no child should become permanently subservient at that young of an age before they are mature enough to responsibly think for themselves.
 Nevermind that marriage in general is bullshit.
 So yeah, while some Indian food is good, that aspect of India sucks loads of ass.
 And one more thing, “arranged marriage”?
 Bullshit, most of the time it’s “forced marriage”.